X16Community/x16-smc/README.md

 # Initial programming of the SMC with avrdude

-Before SMC firmware version 47.2.3 it was not possible to update the bootloader from within the X16 system.
-In that case the initial programming of the SMC must be done with an external programmer.
-The command line utility avrdude is the recommended software to be used for this purpose.
+The initial programming of the SMC must be done with an external programmer.

+The command line utility avrdude is the recommended tool together with a programmer that is compatible with avrdude.

 Example 1.
 Set fuses
 ```
-avrdude -cstk500v1 -pattiny861 -P<your port> -b19200 -Ulfuse:w:0xF1:m -Uhfuse:w:0xD4:m -Uefuse:w:0xFE:m
+avrdude -cstk500v1 -Cavrdude.conf -pattiny861 -P<your port> -b19200 -Ulfuse:w:0xF1:m -Uhfuse:w:0xD4:m -Uefuse:w:0xFE:m
 ```

 Example 2.
 Write to flash
 ```
-avrdude -cstk500v1 -pattiny861 -P<your port> -b19200 -Uflash:w:build/firmware_with_bootloader.hex:i
+avrdude -cstk500v1 -Cavrdude.conf -pattiny861 -P<your port> -b19200 -Uflash:w:build/firmware_with_bootloader.hex:i
 ```

 The -c option selects programmer-id; stk500v1 is for using Arduino UNO as an In-System Programmer.
 If you have another ISP programmer, you may need to change this value accordingly.